-No, without a suitable base, the weight of the vehicles using the driveway will cause the ground to sink into the soil, large grooves will appear and hold water making the area boggy and susceptible to even more sinking.
+No, without a suitable base, the weight of the vehicles using the driveway will cause the gravel to sink into the soil, large grooves will appear and hold water making the area boggy and susceptible to even more sinking.

 Are You in Need of Inspiration?

 We love Pinterest as it’s such a great place to find ideas and suggestions.